Doñana National Park: Aznalcóllar disaster

 This effectively became the mission statement of the Doñana 21 Foundation, created in 1997 as a partnership between the Governing Council of the Andalusian Regional Government and the El Monte, San Fernando and Unicaja savings banks.
-The plan established among its objectives the promotion of actions beneficial to the natural environment, seeking the cooperation of national and European governmental bodies, and the various organizations with an interest in the park, economic or otherwise, for sustainable development of the area (e. g., by encouraging the organic farming of rice).
-Since then, representatives from Council agencies, businesses, trade unions and conservation organizations such as WWF have joined the foundation and collaborated in meeting its goals.
+The plan established among its objectives the promotion of actions beneficial to the natural environment, seeking the cooperation of national and European governmental bodies, and the various organ isations with an interest in the park, economic or otherwise, for sustainable development of the area (e. g., by encouraging the organic farming of rice).
+Since then, representatives from Council agencies, businesses, trade unions, and conservation organisations, such as WWF, have joined the foundation and collaborated in meeting its goals.

 Pipeline

-In 2013 the construction of a pipeline in the vicinity of the park was authorized by the Spanish Ministry of Agriculture, Food and Environment.
+In 2013 the construction of a pipeline in the vicinity of the park was authorised by the Spanish Ministry of Agriculture, Food and Environment.

 Pilgrimage of El Rocío and ecological issues

 Wagon bearing a Simpecado (banner with insignia that proceeds images of the Holy Virgin Mary) crosses the Coto Doñana on its return from the pilgrimage of El Rocío, in May 2009.

-The municipality of Almonte, and therefore the park, is situated in an area in which public manifestations of religious fervor have been frequent throughout the centuries.
-The deities of nature and water were worshiped by the ancient Iberians, as in the goddess cult of Cybele.
+The municipality of Almonte, and therefore the park, is situated in an area in which public manifestations of religious fervour have been frequent throughout the centuries.
+The deities of nature and water were worshipped by the ancient Iberians, as in the goddess cult of Cybele.
 The cult rituals, similar in many ways to current Rocieras celebrations, were quickly adapted by the early Christians of these lands to be assimilated in their liturgy.
-They built a small basilica here, now defunct, but it was mainly after the reconquest of the area in 1262 that the Marian devotions were institutionalized.
+They built a small basilica here, now defunct, but it was mainly after the reconquest of the area in 1262 that the Marian devotions were institutional ised.
 About 1270–1284, Alfonso X reconstructed the Chapel of St. Mary of Rocinas, and in 1337 Alfonso XI made the first recorded mention of the Marian cult in the area: